JustinN00/UVSim/README.md

 How to run:

-    To run the simulator, run the uvsim.py file in the command line and provide the filepath to your instruction set
+    To run the simulator, run the uvsim.py file in the command line
-    example:   python uvsim.py "C:\\folder\\instructions.txt"
+    example:   python uvsim.py

+    Use the select file button to select a .txt file Then use the run program button to run your program If user input is required you will can enter it in the field next to the submit button, then click the button

 UVSim consists of: